picocms/Pico/about.md

 {% capture description %}An example of a content folder in Pico.
 This one is from a writing website.{% endcapture %}
 {% include fancyboxtemplate.html %}

+* Smaller screenshot?
+This one doesn't really benefit from the added space.
 * Pico doesn't require write access (without admin plugin) either, making it more secure by design, and reducing difficult PHP configuration.
 * database performance issues, especially when overkill for a small site (bottleneck)
 * low system requirements.
 Runs on any system / web space